 185 °F / 85 °C | 4 hours | Tender and soft, great for salad |

 If you cook your octopus immediately after they come out of the warm water bath, the skin can easily fall off.
-Through chilling the meat with an ice bath (about 10-15 minutes), you can help the skin to set with a better presentation.
+By chilling the meat with an ice bath (about 10-15 minutes), you can help the skin to set with a better presentation.

 Just remove the bag from the water bath when the timer goes off, and submerge it in an ice-water bath.
 Then use immediately or store in the refrigerator until ready to use.